AlexSolorzano/FitnessPoints/README.md

 7. sb-admin-2.css - the readible css page

 The rest of the html pages, don't really matter but I kept them because they have some really cool elements that I like to grab and use in other pages.
 Literally just copying and pasting them to use.

+TASKS:

+1. Login to account
+    - Start off on create account page
+    - Click on "already have an account"
+    - Type in credentials
+    - Reach Dashboard

+2. Add a meal
+    -Scroll down to dinner
+    - Type meal and calories "Chicken Fajitas - 500 calories"
+    - press add
+3. Look at rewardsa and redeem
+4. Add a Friend
+5. Challenge Friend